-Defining the width and height of your images allows the page to load faster.
-The browser will know the size of your images and can continue to place content on the page while the images load.
-(Reducing the width and height will also reduce the image file’s size in kilobytes.)
+Defining the height and width of your image allows the page to load faster.
+The browser will know the size of your image and can continue to place content on the page while the image loads.

 STEP 2: Compress it.

-Images uploaded to social media sites, such as Facebook, are automatically compressed, but images uploaded to a CMS (such as WordPress) are not.
-If you’re uploading images in WordPress, you could utilize a plugin to optimize your images.
+Images uploaded to social media sites, such as Facebook and Google+, are automatically compressed, but images uploaded to a CMS such as WordPress are not.
+If you are uploading images through a CMS, you could utilize a plug-in to optimize your images after you upload them.

 Image compression happens in an instant.

-NOTE: If you’ve over compressed a JPEG image, it’s best to go back to the original image and try again.
+Most photos can be compressed down to 60% of the original image for the web.
+Experiment with compression to see how your image looks.
+(NOTE: Images for the web are either JPEGs, PNGs or GIFs.)
+If you’ve over compressed a JPEG image, it is best to go back to the original image and try again.
 So be sure to save a copy.

 STEP 3: Name it.

 If you don’t optimize your images, your website can become sluggish and out-of-shape.
 The more bloated images you have, the slower your pages become.
-The search engines will visit your site, measure your page speed and try to understand your images.
-Bloated images without meaningful names and descriptions will have a negative effect on your score.
+The search engines will visit your site and measure your page speed.
+Those bloated images will have a negative effect on your score.

 Remember the 4 simples steps to optimizing an image for a website: Measure it, Compress it, Name it, Describe it.
 Your image will be in tip top shape.
 Visitors probably won’t notice the difference, but web browsers will be relieved and Google will be impressed.
 Your image can lose 20 pixels in an instant.
 Weight loss, on the other hand, is not quite so simple or fast in the real world.